 In addition to being loaded with wholesome ingredients, it includes the Holistic Select’s unique Digestive Health Support System that supplements a unique blend of healthy fibers, active probiotics, and digestive systems.

-Cons: A few owners feel that the kibble is relatively small for their German shepherds, which causes the dogs to gulp their foods rather than chew.
+- A few owners feel that the kibble is relatively small for their German shepherds, which causes the dogs to gulp their foods rather than chew them.

-2. Best Dry Dog Food for German Shepherd Puppies: Royal Canin German Shepherd Puppy Breed Specific Dry Dog Food
+2. Best for GSD Puppies: Royal Canin German Shepherd Puppy Dry Dog Food

 There are not many dog foods on the market tailored specifically for German Shepherd puppies like the Royal Canin German Shepherd Puppy Dry Dog Food.